catamphetamine/webpack-isomorphic-tools/README.md

 (server tools instance only)

 `process.env.NODE_ENV` variable is examined to determine if it's production mode or development mode.
+Any value for `process.env.NODE_ENV` other than `production` will indicate development mode.

 For example, in development mode, assets aren't cached, and therefore support hot reloading (if anyone would ever need that).
 Also `development` variable is passed to asset type's `filter`, `path` and `parser` functions.